 - It is used for internal purposes only.

 - It is not acceptable for external reporting or income tax purposes.

-- Its use includes: (i) Break-Even Point, (ii) relevant cost analysis, and (iii) short term decision-making.
+- Its use includes (i) Break-Even Point, (ii) relevant cost analysis, and (iii) short-term decision-making.

-Main features are:
+The main features are:

 - It helps incremental analysis for meeting special orders when there is an excess capacity.
 An airline can take passengers much below the normal fare when it observes that some seats are empty for want of booking or cancellation or no-show passengers.